Kong/docs.konghq.com/app/konnect/gateway-manager/dedicated-cloud-gateways.md

 ## How do Dedicated Cloud Gateways work? {#dedicated-features}

-{% include_cached /md/konnect/deployment-topologies.md topology='cloud' %}
+{% include_cached /md/konnect/deployment-topologies.md %}

 > _**Figure 2:** Data planes are hosted in the cloud by Kong.
-The control plane connects to the database, and the data planes receive configuration from the control plane._
+The control plane connects to the database, and the data planes receive configuration from the control plane.
+Data plane nodes are scaled automatically according to the settings in your Dedicated Cloud Gateway._

 When you create a Dedicated Cloud Gateway, {{site.konnect_short_name}} creates a control plane.
 This control plane, like other {{site.konnect_short_name}} control planes, is hosted by {{site.konnect_short_name}}.
 You can then deploy data planes in regions close to yours users that will be managed by {{site.konnect_short_name}}.